MicrosoftDocs/windows-dev-docs/hub/apps/develop/smart-app-control/test-your-app-with-smart-app-control.md

 # Test your app's signature with Smart App Control

-Before distributing your signed app to users, test your app's signature against Smart App Control.
+Before distributing your signed app to users, you should test your app's signature against Smart App Control.
+Because Smart App Control evaluates  binaries as they're loaded, be sure to test all code paths and features of your app.
+This includes installing and uninstalling your app, testing all of your app's features, and testing any integrations with other apps that might load your binaries.
 You can test Smart App Control using audit policies, which will create log entries without actually blocking your app from executing, or test directly against Smart App Control's enforcement mode directly.

 ## Configure Smart App Control for Testing